DevS-2004/devs-portfolio/README.md

 - ✅ AI/ML API usage
 - ✅ UI/UX consistency

----

-## 🛡️ License

-This project is open-source under the **MIT License**.
-Feel free to fork and customize it for your own use.

----

 > **“Consistency beats intensity.” — I build every day, learn every day.**